DevelopersOpenSource/Remix/README.md

 **[Nero-2077](https://github.com/Nero-2077)** created Remix: the original idea and the Windows version.
-**Sodre** ([NinjaZinS2](https://github.com/NinjaZinS2)) joined later as co-developer: worked on the Windows version, proposed and built playlists and online music (streaming and downloads), brought Remix to Linux, and came up with **Host** — the PC acting as a server for the phone — so Remix reaches the **iPhone (iOS)** while Nero builds the Android version.
+**Sodre** ([NinjaZinS2](https://github.com/NinjaZinS2)) joined later as co-developer: worked on the Windows version, proposed and built playlists and online music (streaming and downloads), brought Remix to Linux, and came up with **Host** — the PC acting as a server for the phone — so Remix reaches the **iPhone (iOS) and other mobile devices** while Nero builds the Android version.

 ## Download